Here's Our Rant About Warby Parker Inc. (WRBY)

 Stifel gave a rating of “Hold” to WRBY, setting the target price at $36 in the report published on March 31st of the current year.

-Volatility was left at 7.50%, however, over the last 30 days, the volatility rate increased by 6.99%, as shares surge +1.59% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.58% upper at present.
+Volatility was left at 7.50%, however, over the last 30 days, the volatility rate increased by 6.99%, as shares sank -4.23% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +11.22% upper at present.

 Insider Trading